VladM7/metadata-transfer/README.md

 Additional fields present in the JSON files will be ignored (such as `city` in the example above).
 In the future the script may be extended to support more fields, but for now it is focused on the most commonly used metadata fields.

 For now I opted for a safer, but more manual approach in which the user has to specify the field mappings in the configuration file, but in the future I may add a feature to automatically detect the fields in the JSON files and create a default mapping based on that (probably using AI).

+## Other Remarks

+- by default, the images are processed in the alphabetical order of their filenames (first frame in the input file corresponds to the first image in the folder, second frame to the second image, and so on).
+- the script will modify the original images by adding the metadata to them, so make sure to back them up first if you want to keep the original files unchanged; there will be no modifications to the actual content of the images, only the metadata will be added.
+- the other metadata parameters (such as `title`, `comments`, etc.) will not be overwritten, only the ones specified in the configuration file will be added or updated.

 ## Contributing